jmaslak/IP-Random/README.md

 It should be possible to provide ranges that are acceptable to use for the generated IPs.
 Basically the opposite of "exclude" (but excludes should be applied afterwards still).

+IPv6 support must be added.
+IPv4 is a subset of IPv6, so there should be one set of pick functions and the like, with wrappers to handle conversion of IPv4 to IPv6 and back, when needed.

 I have plans to port this to Perl 6.